Preserving our past for our future

 Eastland County Museum is honored to have been selected from over 100 applications nationwide to host the Vietnam Veterans Memorial Fund exhibit THE WALL THAT HEALS.
-One-half the scale of the Vietnam Memorial Wall in Washington, DC, will include a mobile education center with many details about the original wall and more.
+The brand new THE WALL THAT HEALS is three quarters the scale of the Vietnam Memorial Wall in Washington, DC and will also include a new mobile education center with many details about the original wall and more.
 THE WALL THAT HEALS will be on display next to Farmers & Merchants Bank at 930 E Main St, Eastland.
 Check back here, or our Facebook page as more details are released.

 930 East Main St